 Want to plan the perfect Santa Barbara weekend?
 Look no further.
 This guide will give you everything you’ll need to book, reserve, and see!

 This post is in collaboration with Visit Santa Barbara.
 All opinions are my own.

 There might just be no better place more suited to a weekend (or week-long or life-long) getaway than Santa Barbara.
 With its famously perfect weather, the city is chock full of cultural sights as well as outdoors activities.
 It also offers up quite a variety of restaurants and bars, starting with the Funk Zone district.
 And because it’s fairly small you’ll be able to get around in under 10-15 minutes and avoid the kind of traffic LA is notorious for.
 I can see why Oprah opted to call it home over anywhere else in the world!

-When Sher and I visited as part of our coastal road trip, we had about two full days and two nights, so I thought I’d take what we did, tweak it a bit, and share so you guys can copy for your own weekend getaway!
+When Sher and I visited as part of our California coast road trip, we had about two full days and two nights, so I thought I’d take what we did, tweak it a bit, and share so you guys can copy for your own weekend getaway!